Health Care Public Health Science and Innovation Wellness

 AdventHealth Radiologists analyze the patient’s imagery, on the right, and compare it to the AI software’s scorecard assessment.

-The new Genomics Risk Assessment for Cancer & Early Detection (GRACE) program uses a patient’s personal family history along with their medical history and overlays AI data containing thousands of similar anonymous patient records to assess potential risk.
+The new Genomics Risk Assessment for Cancer and Early Detection (GRACE) program uses a patient’s personal family history along with their medical history and overlays AI data containing thousands of similar anonymous patient records to assess potential risk.
 Patients identified with a high-risk potential are then offered additional options (like a breast MRI or genetic testing) to further assess risk, which can result in a more accurate diagnosis.

 “This program provides additional data to our teams to catch cancer early, or better yet – potentially prevent it in certain situations.
-This is a true advancement in medical care for all,” said Dr. Wes Walker, director of genomics & personalized health at AdventHealth.
+This is a true advancement in medical care for all,” said Dr. Wes Walker, director of genomics and personalized health at AdventHealth.

 Walker expects to be able to screen roughly 100,000 women per year once the program is fully rolled out to all 16 centers in AdventHealth’s Central Florida Division in 2025.